Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: The right and left key of a KN tableau - Jeu de taquin approach and cocrystal

-\begin{cor} If $T$ is a rectangular tableau, $K_+(T)=rC_k rC_k\cdots rC_k$ ($k$ times). \end{cor} Next, we present a way of computing $K_+^1(T)$ that does not require the SJDT.
+Next, we present a way of computing $K_+^1(T)$ that does not require the SJDT.
 Willis has done this when $T$ is a SSYT \cite{Willis2011ADW}.
 It is a simplified version of the algorithm presented here.